-We are a biopharmaceutical company that develops novel drugs for pain management and oncology.
-We have three investigational drug candidates in clinical programs.
-Remoxy and PTI-202 are proprietary, abuse-resistant forms of opioid drugs.
-Oxytrex is a novel, next-generation painkiller that potentially offers less physical dependence than currently marketed opioid painkillers.
-We are also developing a novel radio-labeled monoclonal antibody to treat metastatic melanoma, a rare but deadly form of skin cancer.
+We are a biopharmaceutical company that develops novel drugs.
+We have four drug candidates in clinical programs, including Remoxy, OxytrexTM, PTI-202 and a novel radio-labeled monoclonal antibody to treat metastatic melanoma.
+We are also working on a new treatment for patients with hemophilia.
 We were incorporated in Delaware in May 1998.